 Not only should the application process be accessible, but an employer should consider whether or not the site where the interview will take place is accessible for individuals with disabilities.

-A best practice would be to offer instructions ahead of time to applicants to make it easier for an IWD to request assistance during the interview process and to notify them where handicap parking is located along with any ramps and elevators.
-The instructions could include asking whether or not any accommodations are needed as part of the interview process which could include, for example, having a sign language interpreter on hand, needing additional time to take written tests, or having any forms available in braille or large print.
+Consider asking whether or not any accommodations are needed as part of the interview process.
+Accommodations could include having a sign language interpreter on hand, needing additional time to take written tests, or having any forms available in braille or large print.

 It is not unusual for organizations to be so focused on attracting individuals with disabilities to apply for jobs and then ensuring that the hiring process is inclusive for all individuals, that they actually forget to determine whether the new hire’s experience after receiving the acceptance letter is inclusive.

-Although many of the accommodations often made by employers with regards to this process revolve around visual impairments, keep in mind that someone with a hearing impairment might also need an accommodation if videos are required to be reviewed as part of the onboarding process or on-going training for employees is needed.
-These should be available with close captioning or with a transcript available.
+Although many of the accommodations often made by employers with regards to this process revolve around visual impairments, keep in mind that someone with a hearing impairment might also need an accommodation if videos are required to be reviewed as part of the onboarding process or ongoing training for employees is needed.
+These should be available with closed captioning or with a transcript available.

 Under the Americans with Disabilities Act as well as Section 503 of the Rehabilitation Act, an employee’s medical history or condition must be kept confidential.
 One exception to this rule is that the employee’s supervisor or manager is allowed to be told of the medical condition if the employee will require an accommodation.

-It is a best practice for a person’s direct supervisor to be made aware of medical conditions, such as epilepsy, diabetes, or severe allergies in order to properly treat the individual or inform proper medical teams in case of an emergency.
+It is a best practice for a person’s direct supervisor to be made aware of medical conditions, such as epilepsy, diabetes, or severe allergies.
+Inform them of how to properly seek medical assistance from trained staff members such as first-aid/medical personnel when necessary.
 If the company has first-aid personnel, they should also be informed of any medical conditions that could require medical attention in case of an emergency.

-As part of a building a compliant and inclusive environment for individuals with disabilities, check your website to determine whether or not it is accessible to applicants.
-Review the interview process and ensure that facilities where face-to-face meetings are taking place with applicants are accessible.
+As part of building a compliant and inclusive environment for individuals with disabilities, check your website to determine whether it is accessible to applicants.
+Review the interview process and ensure that the facilities where face-to-face meetings are taking place are accessible.